Directed by Oli Greck / Reviewed by Adva Reichman

-The cinematography, also done by Gorek, was picturesque, and his choices of composition and lighting complimented the story well.
+The cinematography, also done by Greck, was picturesque, and his choices of composition and lighting complimented the story well.
 Combined with the enchanting music, composed by Monika Mia, the films’ qualities were dramatically enhanced.

 Oli is a director, drifter, cinematographer and Editor who is fascinated with the structure of cinema and visual storytelling, and this film is very much a testament of his abilities.
-Going into filmmaking in early age, Gorek went onto fund the company ‘Eyes To Film’ who is in charge of various innovative projects.
+Going into filmmaking in early age, Greck went onto fund the company ‘Eyes To Film’ who is in charge of various innovative projects.

 ‘New Born’ is a captivating sci-fi film with a strong message.
 In today’s world, films that manage to both entertain their viewers, and raise awareness and contribute to important discussions about worldly issues are more than needed.
 All of that makes ‘New Born’ worth your time.